jasonjurotich/JJ-GAS/SET UP VIM.md

 :vs path/to/file.txt to open a new file to the right of another one.

+:on in the file you want to see and close the one on the right or below.

 :sp path/to/file.txt to open a new file below the other one.

 TERMINAL